How to find an LGBTQ+ friendly private rented home

 It is up to you what you tell people about yourself.

-Many LGBTQ+ renters put information like this in their profiles.
+Many LGBTQ+ renters put this information in their profiles.

-Landlords and agents should not ask about either of these things.
+Landlords and agents should not ask about your orientation or identity.

 Viewing a room or a property

-Take a friend with you.
+Take a friend.
 Ask your friend if they think it's the right place for you to move into.

 Walk around after the viewing to get a feel for the local area if you do not know it well.